DOAGenesys/GC_Function_REST_to_SOAP/README.md

-# REST-to-SOAP Translation Layer for Genesys Cloud
+# Genesys Cloud Function: REST-to-SOAP Translation Layer

 A Genesys Cloud Function designed to translate REST API requests into SOAP web service calls with enterprise-grade features including WS-Security support and retry mechanisms.
 This solution is particularly suited for integration scenarios requiring legacy system connectivity from Genesys Cloud.